soohyunpae/lexitra/docs/tm-gpt-integration-plan.md

 Moving GPT closer to TM will enable Lexitra to:

 - Improve translation consistency
-- Maximize reuse of existing human-approved translations
+- Maximize reuse of existing human-reviewed translations
 - Scale confidently for professional/legal content

 This phased plan ensures we build on stable TM foundations while enabling smarter LLM usage.